scummvm/scummvm/doc/docportal/getting_started/mac_linux_windows.rst

    macOS includes a technology called Gatekeeper, which checks to ensure only trusted software is run on your Mac.

-   Since ScummVM is not available from the App Store, see this `Apple support page <https://support.apple.com/en-us/HT202491>`_ if you have any difficulty running ScummVM.
+   Since ScummVM is not available from the App Store, see this `Apple support page <https://support.apple.com/en-us/HT202491>`_ .
+Follow the steps to allow ScummVM to run.

 Linux
 --------

 There are multiple ways to install ScummVM onto a computer running Linux.